TheDiscoMole/Machine-Learning/resume/index.md

 ## EXPERIENCE

-Even though I haven't had much professional experience there are some things worth mentioning in relation to a protential software/machine learning placement.
+Even though I haven't had much professional experience there are some things worth mentioning in relation to a potential software/machine learning placement.

 -----------------------------------------------------------